- HTML documentation is generated only if needed and uses Django’s @cached_property decorator

 Release 0.4.0 (2016-11-17)¶

-- API change: new unified way to register methods.
+- New unified way to register methods.
 Documentation in progress

-- API change: XMl-RPC handler will now correctly handle None values by default.
-This behavior can be configured using
+- XMl-RPC handler will now correctly serialize and unserialize None values by default.
+This behavior can be

-- Bugfix: when django use a persistent cache (Redis, memcached, etc.), ensure the registry is up-to-date with current sources at startup
+- When django use a persistent cache (Redis, memcached, etc.), ensure the registry is up-to-date with current sources at startup

 Release 0.3.2 (2016-10-26)¶

 - Include missing templates in pypi distribution packages

 Release 0.3.1 (2016-10-26)¶